 How Does a Cruciate Tear in a Dog Happen?

 Dogs develop cranial cruciate ligament disease (the musculoskeletal problem that leads to a cruciate tear in a dog) for a myriad of reasons.
 Most commonly, the issue arises due to genetics.
-Certain predisposed breeds have a tibial plateau slope that’s inclined too far backwards, which places constant stress on the ligament.
+Certain predisposed breeds have a tibial plateau slope that’s inclined too far backward, which places constant stress on the ligament.
 50% of dogs that develop CCLD due to a genetic component will eventually suffer a tear in both stifle joints.

 “It’s by far the most common orthopedic condition we see in our practice,” Dr. Mark Beerenstrauch, DVM said of cranial cruciate ligament disease.
 “In breeds, which are genetically predisposed, I have seen it develop as early as six months of age.”